-The above new Regulations came into force on 1st October 2018.
-This means that any renewals under the old legislation or any new premises after 1st October 2018 will need to comply with the new Regulations and associated Government Guidance.
+New regulations came into force on 1 October 2018, meaning that any renewals under the old legislation or any new premises after 1 October 2018 will need to comply with the new regulations and associated Government guidance.

-The Government set out new conditions which are applicable across England, meaning that the Local Authority can no longer prescribe their own conditions.
-We therefore, cannot change any of the conditions either, and all premises will be inspected under the new Regime from 1st October 2018.
+The Government set out new conditions which are applicable across England, meaning that the local authority can no longer prescribe their own conditions.
+We therefore, cannot change any of the conditions either, and all premises will be inspected under the new regime from 1 October 2018.

 Those businesses operating under current licenses will be able to continue to do so until the expiry date of their licence.
 All applications to renew licenses will be under the new legislation.
 Unfortunately, there are no ‘grandfathers rights’ and so existing businesses may need to make changes.

-All new premises will need to submit an application form which can be completed online.
-All currently licensed premises will be sent letters when their renewal is due, which will include an application form.
-Alternatively, you can also use the online application form.
+All new premises will need to submit an application form.
+All currently licensed premises will be sent a letter when their renewal is due.

 All premises will be inspected before the licence is granted.
 The inspector will be looking to make sure the applicant has the following: